-In addition to tuition, estimated costs for students who complete the one-year program are books, \$300; lab fees, \$10.
+In addition to tuition, estimated costs for students who complete the one-year program are books, \$300; class fees, \$30.
 Contact the financial aid office to find out if you qualify for help with these costs.

 You may earn a Certificate of Completion by successfully completing these 48 required credit hours: